Table of Contents

 Leaves are radical 6-13 in number spirally imbricate at the base, sessile, linear ovate, acute apex and slightly narrowed at the base.
 Lower surface of leaves are rough; margins are wavy with parallel venation.
 It has solitary scape, 15-30 cm long, terminal, unbranched; it bears flowers over upper ¾ of its length.

-Flowers are bracteate, pedicellate, usually arranged in alternate clusters, each consisting of 3 flowers, white and yellow in colour.
+Flowers are bracteate, pedicellate, usually arranged in alternate clusters, each consisting of 3 flowers, white and yellow in color.
 The anther is yellow, linear and dehisces by longitudinal slits.
 Style is slightly longer than the stamens, swollen at the apex;

 Ovary is 3-lobed, angles obtuse, green, globose and sessile.